 Ultracker Aleta S2C is a 360 camera with one of the highest photo resolutions on the market.
 A new 360 camera that will take 12K (66 megapixel) 11520 x 5760 360 photos.
 There will be two versions, the S2C (Light) and S2 Pro (Professional), which differ in video quality.
 Aleta will have features including in-camera stitching, live streaming, and HDR mode.

 This looks set to be the closest to DSLR quality yet and the HDR mode will be particularly useful for virtual tour photographers.
+I particularly like they have managed to inset the camera lenses and therefore seemingly save it damage from any falls.
 Find out more here.

 Detu Max, an 8K 3D 360 camera, is launching on Kickstarter.
 It has eight lenses that can capture 12k images, 8k video, high speed video at 4K 3D 360 @ 120fps, live streaming (2D or 3D), time lapse photography up to 60 seconds interval.
 Object tracking, 6 axis stabilization, HDR mode, supports Raw / Log format and has in camera real time stitching.